evavanheese/DTI-ALPS/README.md

 The DTI processing can be performed with any preferred software.
 For ROI drawing, you require software to open FA maps and draw a region to extract diffusivity values from.
 This could for example be done using FSLeyes and FSLmaths/stats.

 ## 1) Standard DTI processing
 Process as usual.
-Note that you need to output the tensor as this is usually not part of the default output.
+Note that you need to output the tensor as this is usually not part of the default output (also see [perform_DTIfit.sh](https://github.com/evavanheese/DTI-ALPS/blob/main/perform_DTIfit.sh)).
 In dtifit from FSL this can be done with the `--save-tensor` flag:
 ```
 dtifit --data=${sub}_eddy_corrected_data.nii --out=${sub} --mask=${sub}_brain_mask.nii.gz --bvecs=${sub}_eddy_corrected_rotated_bvecs.bvec --bvals=${sub}.bval --save_tensor
 ```